DataDeveloper7865/WGUFinal/README.md

 The application is basically a CRUD (create, read, update, and delete operations) application.
 The idea is that a department, company, organization, or whatever would have tasks to accomplish.
 They would add those tasks to the list as they come in.
 Then, a task completer would come along complete the tasks.
 This design allows for easy retreival of metrics for future use as an analytical platform.

+NOTE: You'll have to add your own config file for the db to get the server up.